 Are you considering sole proprietorship?
 Do you dream of self-employment?
-Check out this article to learn key sole proprietorship advantages.
-Also included are valuable tips about sole proprietorship.
+Read to learn top sole proprietorship advantages.

-Many people dream of self employment, of never having to go to an office again.
+Many people dream of self-employment, of never having to go to an office again.
 No boss.
 No one to answer to.
 That is where sole proprietorship comes in.
-In this article we cover the advantages of sole proprietorship.
+In this article, we cover the advantages of a sole proprietorship.

 According to the US Small Business Administration, a sole proprietorship is the simplest and most common business structure.
-It’s defined as a unincorporated business owned and run by one individual with no distinction between the business and the individual.
-Basically, a sole proprietor is a one person business that is not registered with the state as a business entity.
+It’s defined as an unincorporated business owned and run by one individual with no distinction between the business and the individual.
+Basically, a sole proprietor is a one-person business that is not registered with the state as a business entity.
 This means that the sole proprietorship becomes the business type for income tax purposes.

 What is an independent contractor?

 An independent contractor is an individual who works for someone else, not as an employee.
 They provide services, versus selling products.
-For example, a web expert, creative professional, technical person, etc. An independent contractor is any type of business entity, such as a corporation, LLC, partnership of sole proprietor.
+For example, a web expert, creative professional, technical person, etc. An independent contractor vs a sole proprietorship is any type of business entity, such as a corporation, LLC, partnership, or sole proprietor.

 How can you be an independent contractor and a sole proprietor at the same time?

-You are both and independent contractor and a sole proprietor if you work independently and provide professional services to other people and businesses.
-To work independently means you don’t work under a registered business entity such as an LLC, corporation or partnership.
-Independent contractors and sole proprietors are business owners or the type of business entity known as, sole proprietorship.
+You are both an independent contractor and a sole proprietor if you work independently and provide professional services to other people and businesses.
+To work independently means you don’t work under a registered business entity such as an LLC, corporation, or partnership.
+Independent contractors and sole proprietors are business owners or the type of business entity known as a sole proprietorship.
 They both file taxes using a Schedule C. In addition, they both pay self-employment taxes.

-So what’s the difference between a sole proprietor vs an independent contractor?
+So what’s the difference between a sole proprietor vs independent contractor?

 The main difference is how income is received.
-A sole proprietor received income from selling product(s) and / or services.
-When a sole proprietor sells services they earn 1099 income, and receive a 1099-MISC (or in 2020 a 1099-NEC) from whomever they work.
+A sole proprietor received income from selling the product(s) and/or services.
+When a sole proprietor sells services they earn 1099 income and receive a 1099-MISC (or in 2020 a 1099-NEC) from whomever they work.
 An independent contractor only earns 1099 income.
 1099 income is income received for professional services, such as consulting, web development, etc.